-This Graduate Certificate course in Civil Engineering (Structural Analysis and Design) will provide you with an opportunity to broaden and deepen your knowledge in the area of structural analysis and design of reinforced concrete and steel.
+The Graduate Certificate in Civil Engineering (Structural Analysis and Design) is a postgraduate qualification course that includes masters level units as part of the program.
+This Graduate Certificate will provide you with an opportunity to broaden and deepen your knowledge in the area of structural analysis and design of reinforced concrete and steel.

 It offers an opportunity for industry professionals in the field to enhance their structural analysis skills without having to complete a full Master’s degree.

 Advanced structural analysis is a key area of focus for engineers dealing with the design and construction of complex structures.
 The Graduate Certificate in Civil Engineering (Structural Analysis and Design) covers knowledge and skills needed in structural design of various construction materials covering mainly reinforced concrete, steel, and their composites.

 The learning outcomes of the course are designed to equip graduates with the professional engineering skills and knowledge required to analyze and solve complex engineering problems.

 You must complete 12 credit points comprising four core units.
 There are no electives in this program.
 The program duration is six months across two terms, and you will study two units per term.
 For further study, graduates may consider EIT’s Master of Engineering (Civil: Structural).